metagenlab/zDB/README.md

 - [ ] get entire proteomes: https://www.ebi.ac.uk/proteins/api/doc/#!/uniparc/getByProteomeId

 ## development

+- [ ] integration of swissprot keywords (possibility to click on it and get complete list of prot, decsription,...)

 - [ ] (retrieve uniprot annotation from uniprotKB (exact match or best diamond/plast hit if no exact match?))